top of page

 Stay tuned for our calendar of events for 2026.
 We're looking for to sharing Laconia's history with you in the upcoming year!
 Learn more...

-Sunday Series Scavenger Hunt
+Sunday Series Trivia Challenge

 February 15